 • Understand the main ideas and some detail of complex texts on concrete and abstract topics.

 • Interact with fluency and spontaneity, and account for and sustain viewpoints.

 • Write clear, detailed text on a wide range of subjects; explain viewpoints on topical issues.

 This module will cover items such as: giving advice; describing anecdotes in the past; expressing commands; making promises; expressing wishes; talking about hypothesis; making predictions; giving opinions; justifying actions; expressing agreement and disagreement.

 This module will cover items such as: the past tenses (passato prossimo, imperfetto, trapassato prossimo, passato remoto), the future tense, the conditional, direct and indirect object pronouns, the subjunctive.

-Some of the topics to be discussed in this module include: travelling, leisure activities, food, design, the environment, health, sports, social media, education.
+Some of the topics to be discussed in this module include: travelling, leisure activities, job market, food, design, the environment, health, sports, social media, education.